-The SFSA mainly applies three types of supervision: ongoing supervision, investigations and event-driven supervision.
+At a very general level, the Swedish Financial Supervisory Authority (SFSA) mainly applies three types of supervision: ongoing supervision, investigations and event-driven supervision.

 Ongoing supervision is conducted regularly and, to a certain extent, routinely, and consists of monitoring risk development and verifying that firms and market transactions meet set rules and requirements.
 The basis consists of both the regular reporting of financial and other data that participants are legally obliged to submit to the SFSA, and of the analysis performed by the SFSA based on that material.
 More thorough supervision comes in the form of investigations, which are used by the SFSA to dig deeper into a firm, area or certain activity, and to find information that does not usually emerge in ongoing supervision or reporting.
 This can be a case of assessing, for instance, the quality of a firm's internal governance, its control or risk management, or its compliance with and procedures relating to anti-money laundering.
-Event-driven supervision relates to risks that have already manifested themselves in different ways (i.e., reactive supervision); for example, a firm facing acute difficulty, consumers being affected by dubious advice, or the detection of some sort of market abuse.
+Event-driven supervision relates to risks that have already manifested themselves in different ways (i.e., reactive supervision); for example, a firm facing acute difficulty, consumers being affected by dubious advice or the detection of some sort of market abuse.

 On a more general level, the SFSA applies risk-based supervision, which stands on two pillars: a risk assessment process and a risk classification process.
 The risk assessment process identifies and ranks the biggest risks, while the risk classification process ranks firms based on where the problems are considered to have the greatest potential to produce negative consequences for consumers or the national economy.
-However, despite this risk-based approach, the SFSA's goal is that each firm operating on the basis of an authorisation from the SFSA shall, over a period of three years, be subject to at least one supervisory activity.
-The reasoning behind this goal is that rules for a certain type of financial operation must apply equally to all and must be respected by all, and that equal conditions for competition must apply between different participants.
-Prioritising according to risk thus does not mean that supervisory resources shall be exclusively allocated to firms or factors that in each situation are deemed to pose the greatest risks.
+Therefore, prioritising according to risk does not mean that supervisory resources shall be exclusively allocated to firms or factors that in each situation are deemed to pose the greatest risks.

-With the increased internationalisation of various regulations within the EU, the SFSA's supervision is influenced by decisions taken by the three EU supervisory authorities regarding, for example, supervisory areas of priority and how the work in relation to such shall be conducted.
+With the increased internationalisation of various regulations within the European Union, the SFSA's supervision is influenced by decisions taken by the EU supervisory authorities regarding, for example, supervisory areas of priority and how the work in relation to such shall be conducted.